Sanctuary Point

 Sanctuary Point faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 10.5%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are the most common at 7.6%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 44.6% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (34.7%).
-Educational participation is high, with 25.3% of residents currently enrolled in formal education.
+The area's university qualification rates are significantly lower than the NSW average, standing at 10.5% compared to 32.2%.
+Bachelor degrees are the most common type of university qualification in the area, with a rate of 7.6%, followed by postgraduate qualifications at 1.7% and graduate diplomas at 1.2%.
+Vocational credentials are prevalent among residents aged 15 and above, with 44.6% holding such qualifications, including advanced diplomas (9.9%) and certificates (34.7%).
+Educational participation is high in the area, with 25.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education